hyprwm/hyprland-wiki/pages/Hypr Ecosystem/hyprsunset.md

 Configuration is done via the config file at `~/.config/hypr/hyprlock.conf`.
 This file is not required for running hyprsunset, though recommended.

 Hyprsunset uses profiles, to determine when to change temperature and gamma.
 You can define as many profiles as you like.
+Each Profile is activated at it's specified time and resets all options set by other profiles.

+On startup, hyprsunset will apply the current profile.
+For example, when launching hyprsunset with the following example config at 20:00, it will activate the first profile, essentially changing nothing.
+Once the clock strucks 21:00, hyprsunset will automatically apply the new profile.

 **Example Configuration**
 ```ini